UT-OSPO/geoscience-hackathon-2025/README.md

 ## Getting Started
 ### 1. Join the Discord
 We have a Discord server for receiving notifications during the hackathon and communicating with your team, mentors, and event organizers.
-The link for this Discord will be added below prior to the start of the hackathon.
+The link for this Discord is: https://discord.gg/dq3ZyqG3

 ### 2. Choose a team name
 Choose wisely.
 Send a message on Discord once you and your team have decided.